HasinaFatema/Pharma_app/README.md

 # Pharma_app
-This is the final project of ANDROID APP DEVELOPMENT
+This is the final project of ANDROID APP DEVELOPMENT INTERNSHIP